 The International Baccalaureate (IB) is a worldwide community of schools, educators and students with a shared vision and mission to empower young people with the skills, values and knowledge to create a better and more peaceful world.

 John McGlashan College has been offering the International Baccalaureate Diploma since 1999.
-We are the only boys' school in the South Island to offer this prestigious internationally recognised secondary school qualification.
+We are the only boys' school in New Zealand to offer this prestigious internationally recognised secondary school qualification.

 The IB Diploma programme at John McGlashan College reflects a central desire to provide an education that enables students to make sense of the complexities of the world around them, as well as equipping them with the skills and dispositions needed for taking responsible action for the future.